reetik17/Hospital_management_system/README.md

 •Developed a Hospital Management System using C++.

-•Prime features include registration of patients, storing their details into the sys‐ tem, maintaining the doctor database, generate a unique id for every patient and doctor, and providing information regarding bed availability in the hospital.
+•Prime features include registration of patients, storing their details into the system, maintaining the doctor database, generate a unique id for every patient and doctor, and providing information regarding bed availability in the hospital.